ceteongvanness/aws-voting-app/README.md

 * Use Route 53 to register a custom domain.
 * Use CloudFront to enable HTTPS and improve performance.

+### Configuration
+Edit config_file.cfg to customize app settings.

+### Contributing
+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch (git checkout -b feature/your-feature).
+3. Commit your changes (git commit -m 'Add some feature').
+4. Push to the branch (git push origin feature/your-feature).
+5. Open a pull request

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.